By Tracy Skrabal

 With renovations completed, the historic home will become a coastal education center and regional offices for the North Carolina Coastal Federation in Wrightsville Beach.
 With a permanent and expanded base of operations, the federation plans to offer many new programs, including speaker series, coastal ecological tours, partnership events with other organizations and even a coastal culinary adventure series.

 The federation continues to seek donations of furnishings and equipment for the new education center.
 The federation’s “wish list” includes everything from aquariums and microscopes to picnic tables and furniture.
-The complete wish list can be found on the federation web link to the Southeast coastal education center.

 Although the federation has worked in the Cape Fear coastal region throughout its 32-year history, it has operated in a number of rented offices for the past 18 years.